humhub/humhub/protected/humhub/docs/guide/theming-migrate.md

 - Use data-ui-gallery instead of old data-toggle and data-gallery

+### Other files to check for changes:

+- see modules/like/widget/views/likeLink.php (Use of new api)
+- see modules/admin/views/setting/design.php (Use of new api)

 ## Migrate to 1.1

 - Make sure to update your themed less file with the latest version.